-Blade’s helicopters have been on Uber before, but only in a few small ads.
-Now that Blade is fully part of Joby and they are working with Uber, helicopter services will be easier to get.
+Blade’s helicopters have been on the app before, but only in a few small ads.
+Now that Blade is fully part of Joby and working with the company, helicopter services will be easier to obtain.
+Joby bought Uber’s Elevate air taxi division in 2020.
+This helped Joby get ahead in the race to make electric vertical takeoff and landing (eVTOL) planes.
+Joby went public in 2021, with strong backing from major investors like Toyota.

 These flights have already been popular; in 2024, Blade flew more than 50,000 people to New York and Southern Europe.
 Prices for helicopter rides vary.
 A single seat to an airport costs about $195, while a whole helicopter charter for a group can cost up to $2,000.

-Uber President and COO Andrew Macdonald expressed excitement about this partnership, highlighting Uber’s belief in the power of advanced air mobility to provide safe, quiet, and sustainable transportation in cities worldwide.
-This step will allow Uber to offer customers a futuristic travel option that bypasses road traffic and cuts down on travel time.
+The company president and COO, Andrew Macdonald, expressed excitement about this partnership, highlighting Uber’s belief in the power of advanced air mobility to provide safe, quiet, and sustainable transportation in cities worldwide.
+This step will allow the app to offer customers a futuristic travel option that bypasses road traffic and reduces travel time.

 This partnership also paves the way for Joby’s quiet, zero-emission electric planes to hit the market in the coming years.
-Even though aviation authorities haven’t approved those electric air taxis yet and they aren’t available right away, adding Blade’s regular helicopters to Uber’s app is a big step in the right direction.
+Even though aviation authorities haven’t approved those electric air taxis yet, and they aren’t available right away, adding Blade’s regular helicopters to the app is a big step in the right direction.

-Uber has wanted to offer air travel options for a long time, and this new integration is a big step toward that goal.
+Uber has long wanted to offer air travel options, and this new integration is a big step toward that goal.
 Soon, people will be able to use their phones to call not only cars but also helicopters and seaplanes.
-This big step forward shows how Uber keeps changing how people get around cities by giving them new options that combine speed and convenience in new ways.
+This big step forward shows how Uber keeps changing how people get around cities by offering new options that combine speed and convenience in unexpected ways.

 Shares: